Certified/Attested Photocopies

 For clarity, ASN avoids use of the term "certified" copy except in states whose statutes actually refer to the act in this manner.
 We more frequently use variations of the term “attest”; i.e. "copy attestation," or "attested copy."

-Please note that when a notary makes an attested copy of a document, he/she is not guaranteeing the authenticity of the original document, its contents, or its effects.
+Please note that when a notary makes an attested copy of a document, the notary is not guaranteeing the authenticity of the original document, its contents, or its effects.
 The notary is simply stating that the document photocopy is a "true" and complete copy of the original document that was presented.
 The notary’s certification is made in a notarial certificate worded expressly for this purpose.

 Procedure